jupl/btc-angular/README.md

 One-line commands are provided for convenience as well for those that want to start running things as quickly as possible by installing depedencies automatically.
 Use `npm start` to download non-development packages and run the `server:prod` task.
 Use `npm test` to download all packages and run both the `test:install` and `test:all` tasks.

 ### Server
-A basic push state server is included by default.
+A basic push state server serving static assets is included by default.
 You can expand/enhance the server as needed for services and to create a more ambitious application.

 ## Task List